Myriam Gurba: Awards

 Gurba's debut novel Dahlia Season won The Edmund White Award for Debut Fiction from Publishing Triangle, and was a finalist for a Lambda Literary Award.
 Dazed ranked Dahlia Season among their list of queer lit classics.
-Emily Gould described Gurba as "a new writer for the first time whose voice is different from any you’ve heard before and who you want to keep hearing forever."
+Emily Gould described Gurba as "a new writer for the first time whose voice is different from any you've heard before and who you want to keep hearing forever."
+Gurba's third book Mean was a finalist for the Judy Grahn Award in 2018.
+Her fourth book Creep was a National Book Critics Circle Award finalist for criticism and won the 2024 Lambda Literary Award for Bisexual Nonfiction.